hannesmann/vanillafixes/README.md

 ## Compiling

-Building VanillaFixes requires a recent version of the Windows SDK (10.0.22000.0+) and [CMake](https://cmake.org).
-If you're on Linux, use [msvc-wine](https://github.com/mstorsjo/msvc-wine).
+VanillaFixes can be built with MSVC or MinGW.
+A recent version of the Windows SDK (10.0.22000.0+) and [CMake](https://cmake.org) is required.
 Ninja (https://ninja-build.org) or Visual Studio can be used to build the project.

 To build with Ninja, open the x86 VS Native Tools command prompt and run the following commands in the project directory:

 ```
 git submodule update --init